tracking-exposed/trex/methodology/README.md

 ```
 mongod
 ```

-By default now, data collected will be sent to the default mongo at `localhost:127.0.0.1`
+By default now, data collected will be sent to the default mongo, configured in `yttrex/backend/config/settings.json`

 **Launch parserv**

 To parse the HTMLs that are collected and stored in mongo, another process is launch to extract the metadata.
 Launch it with:

 ```
 cd yttrex/backend
 npm run parserv